Samer-Ismael/Jawaker/README.md

 - Pillow: Pillow is a Python Imaging Library (PIL) fork that adds support for opening, manipulating, and saving many different image file formats.
 - MSS (Multi-Screen Shot): MSS is a cross-platform Python library used for capturing screenshots.
 - scikit-image: scikit-image is a collection of algorithms for image processing in Python.
+- Flask-CORS: Flask-CORS is a Flask extension for handling Cross-Origin Resource Sharing (CORS), making it possible to make requests from the frontend to the Flask server from different origins.

 These dependencies can be installed via the `requirements.txt` file using the following command:

 ```bash
 pip install -r requirements.txt